ALU-Schumacher/AUDITOR/media/website/content/_index.md

 | `auditor`        | `timeout`          | Time in seconds after which the connection to the AUDITOR instance times out.                                                                                                                |
 | `auditor`        | `site_metaa_field` | Name of the field that stores the name of the site in the AUDITOR records.                                                                                                                   |

-The main sections `summary_fields` and `single_job_fields` have the subsections `mandatory` and `optional`. `mandatory` contains the fields that have to be present in the APEL message, therefore the plugin needs to know how to get the information from the AUDITOR records.
+The main sections `summary_fields` and `individual_job_fields` have the subsections `mandatory` and `optional`. `mandatory` contains the fields that have to be present in the APEL message, therefore the plugin needs to know how to get the information from the AUDITOR records.
 The mandatory fields are:

 ```
 CpuDuration